octave-6/ratiobot/README.md

 ## Use to send a message to friends who deserve consistent ratios.

-The easy readability allows easy quick and easy adjustment to the code.
+The  readability allows easy and quick adjustment to the code.

 Want to add a new ratio condition?
 Add elif statements where indicated by the comment,
 then add a list with personalized ratios.
 The experience is easily adjusted to suit the current needs.